To outline the processes for the use of private family visit units

 Specific Guidelines for the Treatment of Opiate Dependence (Methadone /Suboxone®) (April 2015)

-Accompanying adult: within the context of bringing minor children into a penitentiary to visit an inmate, an accompanying adult can be anyone who has reached the age of majority of the province where the institution he/she wishes to visit is located, has completed a visiting application and been granted permission to come into the penitentiary, and has obtained a signed authorization from the custodial non-inmate guardian/parent.
+Accompanying adult: within the context of bringing minor children into a penitentiary to visit an inmate, an accompanying adult can be anyone who has reached the age of majority of the province where the institution they wish to visit is located, has completed a visiting application and been granted permission to come into the penitentiary, and has obtained a signed authorization from the custodial non-inmate guardian/parent.

 Age of majority: the age at which a person is considered to be an adult by a province or territory where the institution someone wishes to visit is located.

-Close personal relationship: (includes extended family members for Aboriginal offenders) exists between two individuals and is normally characterised by situations in which:
+Close personal relationship: (includes extended family members for Indigenous offenders) exists between two individuals and is normally characterised by situations in which:

 both individuals shared a close familial bond